cbmarcum/openoffice-lazybones/templates/aoo-addon/README.md

-Apache OpenOffice Add-On for Java project template
+Apache OpenOffice Add-On for Groovy project template
 -----------------------------------------------------

 You have just created a basic Apache OpenOffice Add-On project.